nic-thompson/sip-traffic-listener/README.md

 # SIP Traffic Interceptor
-A Node.js-based application designed to capture and log SIP traffic (REGISTER, UNREGISTER) on the network using libpcap.
+An application designed to capture and log SIP traffic (REGISTER, UNREGISTER) on the network using libpcap.
 This application is dockerized and built for deployment on Linux machines.
 #### Build the Docker Image
 ```pnpm docker:build```